progprnv/XPrnv/README.md

 # XssPrnv

-XssPrnv is a Flask-based web application designed for automated Cross-Site Scripting (XSS) vulnerability testing.
+XssPrnv is a GUI-based tool designed for automated Cross-Site Scripting (XSS) vulnerability testing, which makes manual testing easier since automated scans may miss triggers.
 Users can input a target domain and query parameter to generate a list of URLs with XSS payloads to test for vulnerabilities.

 ## Features